Note to Self on

 Smith, 1776).
 You should go beyond Adam Smith and simple cash flow

-benefits to yourself are easier to predict than changes in other people’s
+to yourself are easier to predict than changes in other people’s happiness, and

-happiness, and present benefits are easier to predict and measure than
+present benefits are easier to predict and measure than potential future

-potential future effects.
-Discounts can be applied to future or indirect
+effects.
+Discounts can be applied to future or indirect effects compared to

-effects compared to current, direct effects, but remember that lasting joy for
+current, direct effects, but remember that lasting joy for many should count

 A guaranteed

-benefit.
 Happiness is a nonlinear function of wealth.
-Having $2 million in the
+Having $2 million in the bank does

-bank does not make you twice as happy as $1 million, and becoming a billionaire
+not make you twice as happy as $1 million, and becoming a billionaire does not

-does not make you 1000 times happier than becoming a millionaire.
-Having no
+make you 1000 times happier than becoming a millionaire.
+But with no wealth you

-resources makes you focus more like an animal on just staying alive another day
+might become more like an animal just trying to stay alive another day because

-because dying of starvation or exposure will reduce your future happiness to 0.
+dying of starvation or exposure would reduce your future happiness to 0.
+Money

-Money and resources are very important, but many nice things in life such as
+and resources are very important, but many nice things in life such as ideas,

-ideas, advice, or love do not have a market price.
-Charity and doing volunteer
+advice, or love do not have a market price.
+Charity and doing volunteer work

 An efficient